 Trusted data at scale (Big Data) is the foundation of everything we do and is secured through our end-end data framework.
 We are basing this on a cloud native data platform with support for edge computing and a fish farm native data model.
 Quality control, context and insight are all driven by sophisticated algorithms and advanced machine learning.

 Based on our trusted data, amazing employees and world leading academics, we are aiming at establishing the best possible conditions for the salmon living on our farm.
 We are doing this through close monitoring of environment parameters (temperature, oxygen, food, contamination and many more) at the same time as we carefully adjust the operation of the facility according to latest in-house and external research.

-Photo Credit: AquaGen
+Photo by AquaGen

-Photo by Uriel SC on Unsplash
+Photo by Uriel SC, Unsplash

 Stable operations with minimal disturbance of the salmon is key to good fish welfare.
 Automation is proven across industries to drive stability and remove human errors, and we believe this also has a significant unrealized potential in fish farming, with a particular relevance in a fully controlled environment of a land based farm.
 High quality data and cutting edge algorithms will be able to act very early on suboptimal changes in the environment and execute required actions even before it is noticeable for humans.

 To prove our commitment to openness, quality and fish welfare our traceability theme aims to document and track the entire lifecycle of the salmon for the benefit of customers, authorities and fish health personnel.
 This will be based on fully open cryptographic ledger technology.

 In areas where our technological demand cannot be filled by existing products, our innovation hub ‘Viking Lab’ will aim to develop these products or services with targeted partners.
 Viking Lab will be our innovation center where we, together with leading research and competence environments, academia, start-ups and other exciting players, will create fish farm technology of the future.